 And it was no less a miracle that it fit in the back of my minivan.

 Later that night as I walked around the apartment complex to put my baby to sleep, I reflected on what had happened that day.
 I remembered walking into the apartment triumphantly to announce my victory, and the joy of sharing my happiness with Marisa.
-The futon looked pretty good in our living room, although it took up a large share of the floor space.
-Later I took the metal futon frame and donated it to the second-hand store.
+The futon looked pretty good in our tiny living room.

-As I walked I sang to my baby to help her go to sleep.
-I sang hymns and children’s songs that I learned in church when I was a kid.
+As I walked I sang hymns and children’s songs to my baby to help her go to sleep.
 This music filled me with love and gratitude, especially as I thought about the immediate goodness of the Lord that I had received that day.

 When I sang “Sweet Hour of Prayer” I remembered my own petition to the Lord, making “my wants and wishes known,” and how in my little season of “distress and grief” my soul had found relief.
 But when the song was over I wanted to keep singing.
 It felt like the song was missing an important message, that prayer is a way to give thanks to God.
 So I wrote another verse to the song:

 I sang through thee my song of praise,

 And ever when he blesses me —

 When lame, I walk; when blind, I see —